 • Make a spice pouch by adding the whole spices to a cheesecloth.
 Tie it such that the spices cannot come out of it.

-• Except paneer, cream and honey, add all ingredients and spice pouch to the Instant Pot including the spices.
-Close lid with vent in sealing position.
+• Except for paneer, cream, and honey, add all ingredients, including the whole spices pouch and ground spices, to the Instant Pot.
+Close the lid with the vent in the sealing position.

 • Remove the spice pouch carefully.
 Blend the contents in the instant pot with an immersion blender or regular blender to a smooth paste.
-If using regular blender, you may need to cool the ingredients before blending.
-Get the contents back to the instant pot.
+If using a regular blender, you may need to cool the ingredients before blending.
+Get the contents back into the Instant Pot.

 • Add the cream and honey.
 Stir into the sauce.